newbie7744/Laptop_Request_Catalog_Item/README.md

-💻 Laptop Request Catalog Item
+💻 Laptop Request Catalog Item.

 This project is a ServiceNow-based Catalog Item designed to streamline the laptop request process for employees within an organization.
 It enables users to easily raise requests for laptops through a self-service portal, while automating approval workflows and fulfillment processes.